prateekdevisingh/c-codecoverage/README.md

                                  or
         $ cd res

-look for index.html , simply open this file in any browser . and check image like i have stored in git repo , you already download.
+look for index.html , simply open this file in any browser .
+For result matching, check image like i have stored in git repo folder name = end-result-look-after-all-steps/index.html , you already download.